YujiTech/yujidash/README.md

 ---
-# 📊 Shopit Admin Dashboard - React & Syncfusion
+# 📊 YujiDash - React & Syncfusion

 ## Overview
 Shopit Admin Dashboard is a data-driven interface for managing e-commerce operations.
 Built with **React** and **Syncfusion**, it provides a clean, organized way to visualize data through charts, tables, and more.
 This project showcases my ability to create dynamic dashboards, relevant to Amana’s need for a DeFi yield aggregator dashboard.